techn0mad/techn0mad.github.io/_posts/2012-05-17-automation-finally.md

 slug: automation-finally
 title: Automation, finally
 wordpress_id: 607
-tags: antennas hamradio software python
+tags: antennas hamradio software python rfi
 ---

 After many years, I've finally gotten around to automating some antenna system measurements.
 I spent some time a few years ago trying to isolate my antenna from my house (and my neighbor's houses) to minimize noise (see John Doty's excellent Usenet posting about this below), but I never had a real way to measure how effective this has been.